 But I have spent two years writing a book to help you start the journey.

-Breaking down your creative ecosystem and exploring it one step at a time.
+Break down your creative ecosystem and explore it one step at a time.

 Read more: What is a creative ecosystem?